Tasting Type Like Wine: An Interview with Sarah Hyndman

 Can you talk a bit about the relationship between Type Tasting and the work you do as a graphic designer?

 In an era when we’re asked more and more to bring data into the whole process, more of our responses are being measured than ever before.
 So being able to actually back up design decisions—never having design led by technology or research, but just having these extra tools, where you can explain, ‘This is why I did this,’ and put it into context—I think is really helpful.
 In other words, I use the research that I do both to inform and to back up my work.

-A good graphic designer always has to play devil’s advocate, and ask questions—and also to know that it’s about what the client wants, not what they ask.
+A good graphic designer always has to play devil’s advocate.
+Ask questions, and know that it’s about what the client wants, not what they ask.
 Don’t ever just do the obvious when, actually, it’s worth exploring a little bit more.

-But because I’ve been developing this work for the last two or three years, and I didn’t set out to define what I was going to do, it’s very much been an exploration.
+Because I’ve been developing this work for the last 2-3 years, and I didn’t set out to define what I was going to do, it’s very much been an exploration.
 People think I can just recommend the miracle typefaces that will be a cure-all, and they can go away and use it for their branding.
 As a graphic designer, I know it’s the context of the whole thing that matters.